wp-plugins/gwolle-gb/readme.txt

 		$save = $entry->save();
 	?>

-The Array $args has the following key/values:
+The Array $args can have the following key/values:

 * id, int with the id, leave empty for a new entry.
 * author_name, string with the name of the autor.